 Expanded enrollment, reduced forgiveness in PSLF

-Under his plan anyone that works for a qualifying employer would be automatically enrolled in the program and could earn $10,000 per year for up to five years of service (with a maximum benefit of $50,000).
-Needless to say this represents a huge cut to the potential PSLF benefit for medical school graduates who plan on entering this program.
+Under his plan, anyone that works for a qualifying employer would be automatically enrolled in the program and could earn $10,000 per year for up to five years of service (with a maximum benefit of $50,000).
+This could represent a huge cut to the potential PSLF benefit for medical school graduates who plan on entering this program.

 Increasing value of and eligibility for Pell Grants

 The Biden team proposed doubling the value of the Pell Grants and automatically increasing it yearly, tied to inflation.
 They proposed increases in value and expanding the eligibility for the Pell program.

 Update: In the 2023 fiscal year budget, Biden proposed to increase the maximum Pell Grant by $2,175 over its current level, bringing the maximum annual amount to $8,670.
 The number of eligible lower and lower-middle class students that would benefit from this program would increase from 6.1 million to 6.7 million.
 Based on his plans, this is only the first step to providing better aid to eligible students.

 At the time of writing, this budget has not been passed yet, so this proposed increase could be changed.